-🖬 Design In
+■ Design In ■

-The functions of the LCA's configurable logic and input/output blocks - CLBs and IOBs, for short - and their interconnections, are controlled by a program stored in an on-chip memory.
+ration programs can be loaded automatically at power-up or upon command at any time.
+The functions of the LCA's configurable logic and input/output blocks-CLBs and 10Bs, for short-and their interconnections, are controlled by a program stored in an on-chip memory.
 Each CLB contains combinatorial logic and storage registers.
 The logic section of the block uses its inputs, outputs, or bi-directional pins.
-Inputs can be programmed to either TTL or grammable interconnect switches connect the single section of CLBs witches Connect the inputs and outputs of CLBs. and IOBs to nearby interconnect and long lines run the length of the part to provide low skew paths for critical signals.
+Inputs can be programmed to either TTL or CMOS thresholds.
+The programmable interconnect switches connect the inputs and outputs of CLBs and IOBs to nearby interconnect and long lines run the length of the part to provide low skew paths for critical signals.

+the length of the part to provide low skew paths for critical signals.
 A knowledge of the architecture, although helpful, is not necessary for designing with LCAs.
 Design implementation software provided with the system automatically translates a design into a working part, enabling the engineer to work at a PC or workstation.